egriffin2/341-work/HW-11/readme.md

 ![success](img/success.png)
 Once I put in the actual image that I planned on using, I discovered that it was tiled, which looks absolutely hideous.
 ![tile](img/tile.png)
+Once I fixed this, I made a few more small changes to make the page more visually pleasing and then was done with it.
+I'm honestly amazed that I was able to get my images to show up at all.